TMSolution/Gravatar/docs/GravatarImageRequests.md

 In addition to base request you can also use additional parameters to modify your request.

-Here is an example of requesting image using https scheme with size and rating parameters. **[Visit gravatar.com for more details](http://en.gravatar.com/site/implement/images/)**.
+Here is an example of requesting image using https scheme with size and rating parameters. **[Visit gravatar.com for more details about request parameters](http://en.gravatar.com/site/implement/images/)**.

 ```php